Perfecting the Serve

 Put Your Spin on It: Tennis Serving For Intermediate Players

 At this level, you should start to have a little bit of knee bend, and you should be looking to experiment with the different types of spin.
 The continental grip is best for imparting spin and will allow you to be able to hit the ball with side spin or to hit the ball flat – all using the same grip.

 Be sure to snap the wrist through the serve, and you should speed up the motion as well.

-Mastering the Serve: Advanced Players
+Mastering the Tennis Serve: Tennis Tips for Advanced Players

 You should combine placement and spin with the serve at the advanced level.
 Every time you serve, you should have a goal in mind of what the outcome is: where you want the ball to go and what type of spin you are hitting.
 In doing so, you are essentially hitting the ball with intent, not just hitting and hoping.

 Every time you step up to serve, you should have a clear target in mind and know what type of spin you’re going to use to hit that target.
 Also, your serve should have a little bit more of a dynamic motion.
 There should be more parts of the body engaged, and it should be an explosive movement.
 There should be a definite kind of slow to fast tempo to it – slow in the windup, fast in the delivery.